dlaurie/lua-assign/README.md

 The fine print
 --------------

-Several of the loops use `pairs`, and some things are therefore not reproducible over different runs with the same data.
+All table traversals use `next`, and some things are therefore not reproducible over different runs with the same data.

 1. If the maximal assignment is not unique, any maximal assignment may be returned.
 2. In the case of `assign(scores,"partial")`, the subset of jobs assigned is maximal in the sense that no jobs can be added to it without making the assignment impossible, and the total is maximal over that set, but the set itself is not always the same.